Master7130/LinearAlgebra/README.md

 include more things, and the functions in the vector class will be shortened.
 More functions may or may not be added and full coverage for the tests may not be achieved.
-I have indentified a bug where if anything except a number is passed as input, the program throws an exception instead of printing and error statement.
-This error will most likely be fixed by 6/18/21 and the final version of this project will be posted by the end of June.
+I have identified a bug where if anything except a number is passed as input, the program throws an exception instead of printing and error statement.

 Also, I am aware that numpy has similar functions to some that I have made.
 I started this without knowing that but continued